tomasjef/plant-match/README.md

 - Stimulus for the questionnaire interactions
 - Perenual API for plant data and images
 - RubyLLM for the plant assistant
-- Minitest and RuboCop for testing and linting